Tommahawk65/MS3/README.md

 - String
 - Array

-The schema contains two related tables, with both containing multiple documents.
+The schema contains three related tables, with all containing multiple documents.

 #### Users
 Collects the users name, email and password.
 Information is used for login on website.
 The name document is also accsesed by the recipes collection to display user data.